THE TRUE EVIDENCE

 Now notice what is written.

-Acts 2:12: And they were all amazed, and were in doubt, saying one to another, What meaneth this?
+Acts 2:12: And they were all amazed, and were in doubt, saying

 13: Others mocking said, These men are full of new wine.

-14: But Peter, standing up with the eleven, lifted up his voice, and said unto them, Ye men of Judaea, and all ye that dwell at Jerusalem, be this known unto you, and hearken to my words:
+and said unto them, Ye men of Judaea, and all ye that dwell at

 15: For these are not drunken, as ye suppose, seeing it is but the third hour of the day.

-The Pentecostals and the Charismatics teach that unless a believer speaks with "tongue" he does not have the Holy Spirit.
-They believe that all the 120 disciples plus the many women, mentioned in the 1st chapter of Acts, were together with the 12 Apostles where they were sitting and that each and every one of them spoke with tongues.
-They are actually forcing Scripture to suit their doctrine of the importance of
+The Pentecostals and the Charismatics teach that unless a believer speaks with “tongue” he does not have the Holy Spirit.
+They believe that all the 120 disciples plus the many women, mentioned in the 1st chapter of Acts, were together with the 12 Apostles and that each and every one of them spoke with tongues.
+This is forcing Scripture to suit their doctrine of the importance of “glossolalia”.
+Read what the Word says in Acts 2:7-8.

 Acts 2:7: And they were all amazed and marvelled, saying one to another, Behold, are not all these which speak Galilaeans?

-8: And how hear we every man in our own tongue, wherein we were born?
+8: And how hear we every man in our own tongue, wherein we

 Sign